prastuvwxyz/k8s-local-cluster/infrastructure/cloudnative-pg/README.md

 To modify the configuration:
 1. For changes that should apply to all environments, edit the files in the `base/` directory
 2. For environment-specific changes, edit or add patches in the respective environment directory (e.g., `local/`)

+## Overlays Pattern
+- All environment-specific configuration (local, staging, production) is placed in the respective overlay folder (e.g., `local/`).
+- The `base/` folder contains reusable, environment-agnostic configuration.